 The main premise is that it lets you reenact emblematic battles of the Star Wars saga, I am pleasantly surprised that as of this date it’s still being updated, recently adding content from the new movies.

 This little mod puts EA’s Battlefront II (2017) to shame, offering way more characters and locales than an AAA game does.

 This old mod was another classic, it scrapped the default character customization and instead offered a myriad of Star Wars themed classes, from Clonetroopers to Droidekas, even the Yuuzhan Vong, each with their own unique arsenal and abilities.

-Jedi Academy was a step in the right direction of the series despite not being a huge generational leap like JK2 was to JK1, it took the foundations laid by Jedi Outcast and expanded on them, JA was a worthy sequel but it ultimately was no true Jedi Knight III.
+Jedi Academy was a step in the right direction of the series despite not being a huge generational leap like JK2 was to JK1.
+It took the foundations laid by Jedi Outcast and expanded on them, JA was a worthy sequel but ultimately it was no true Jedi Knight III.

-The id Tech 3 engine, the core of JK2 and JA, was already past its prime; its successor, the id Tech 4 engine, and the competitor Unreal Engine were vastly superior in every single aspect, and yet despite of that, Raven’s did a remarkable job with the outdated engine, a swan song perhaps.
+The id Tech 3 engine, the core of JK2 and JA, was already past its prime.
+Its successor, the id Tech 4 engine, and the competitor Unreal Engine were vastly superior in every single aspect, and yet despite of that, Raven’s did a remarkable job with the outdated engine, a swan song perhaps.

 The community always had hope that perhaps, at some point the near future, a numbered Jedi Knight sequel would be announced, especially with all the rapidly advancing graphic capabilities of that era.
 Jedi Academy was released right at the last moments before the arrival of new paradigms in multiplayer gaming.

 The market was evolving, the success of Call of Duty in late 2003 and Halo 2 in 2004 (and by extension, Xbox Live) were some of the catalysts that shifted the online multiplayer paradigm into a more closed experience; one riled with matchmaking and peer-to-peer networking instead of dedicated servers and browsers.